npedraza09/npedraza09.github.io/index.md

 <a class="anchor" id="project4"></a>
 >## Project 4: Books Web Application
-  My Books Web Application project is a simple website for a collection of books where users(depending on their authorization status) can look, search, add, delete, and eventually buy books.
-In the web app, users have an account that has to be authenticated to enter the app.
-The web app was created through Visual Studio Code as IDE using Python, HTML, and JSON.
-The framework for the web app was done with the help of Flask.
-Finally, the authentication and authorization protocols were done using JSON Web Tokens.
+  The My Books Web Application project is a streamlined platform designed for managing a book collection, allowing users—based on their authorization level—to browse, search, add, delete, and potentially purchase books.
+The application requires users to create and authenticate an account to access its features.
+Developed using Visual Studio Code as the IDE, the project leverages Python, HTML, and JSON for functionality and structure.
+The web framework was built using Flask, with authentication and authorization protocols implemented via JSON Web Tokens (JWTs) to ensure secure access control.
 ### Tools:
 * Python
 * JSON